 What this means is that the economists’ assumption that everything that is important in life can be assigned a monetary value is wrong.
-Out of their overly simplified equations, theories, and considerations, they have left out important real-world determinants of our behaviours like traditions, shame or embarrassment, prestige, social status, conformity, admiration, contempt, and consideration for others.
+Out of their overly simplified equations, theories, and considerations, they have left out important real-world determinants of our behaviours like traditions, shame or embarrassment, prestige, honour, social status, conformity, admiration, contempt, and consideration for others.
 And it is precisely for this reason that the recent dominance of economics as a generalized theory of human behaviour has caused so much harm, by leading many economists and their students astray, off the narrow and meandering path of truth – since truth most certainly is not a straight, unvarying path – and onto the vast barren wastelands of falsehood, error, deception, and misplaced confidence.

 We can ask ourselves the following important questions: What are the characteristics of a good theory or model?
 And how can we distinguish good from bad theories and models?

 All theories simplify the real world in order, so the hope goes, to help people to understand its operations.
 Similarly, no useful map is drawn precisely to scale or includes everything in the terrain which it aims to depict.
-However, as we have seen in the case of the prisoners’ dilemma, a model or theory will be wrong or misleading if it leaves out important elements, forces, or determinants of the things we want to understand, or, conversely, if it includes the wrong concepts, elements, forces, or determinants.
+However, as we have seen in the case of the prisoners’ dilemma, a model or theory will be wrong or misleading if it leaves out important elements, forces, or determinants of the things we want to understand, or, conversely, if it includes or emphasizes the wrong concepts, elements, forces, or determinants.
 Similarly, if a map leaves out an important geographical or urban feature like a river, lake, or highway, then it will obviously be incomplete and potentially misleading.

-Just as, if one follows a faulty map, one will probably not arrive at one’s intended destination or find what one is looking for, acting on an incorrect or incomplete theory will beget harmful, useless, foolish, or dangerous behaviours.
+Just as, if one follows a faulty map, one will probably not arrive at one’s intended destination or find what one is looking for, acting or deciding based on an incorrect or incomplete theory will beget harmful, useless, foolish, or dangerous behaviours.
 A historical example is the four humours theory of human health and disease, which posited the existence of four humours in the body.
 When these humours are in balance, so the theory declared, one is in good health, but when they are out of balance, one is prone to sickness and disease.
 Hence, the useless practice of bloodletting resulted directly from this mistaken theory, as a way to restore the desired balance between the four bodily humours.
 A more recent example is communism, whose real-world effects differed greatly from the confident expectations of the theory’s adherents.
-Similarly, the application of economic prescriptions in the real world often produces results that differ from the expectations of the theory’s adherents, which demonstrates that the theory is either wrong or incomplete.
+Similarly, the application of economic prescriptions in the real world often produces results that differ from the expectations of the economic model’s or theory’s adherents, which demonstrates that the model or theory is either wrong or incomplete.

-One can arbitrarily separate certain behaviours and declare that one will study only these behaviours, as economists have done in focusing solely on studying productive economic activities, and moreover, only those activities that have a monetary value; but in doing so, one must be careful that this arbitrary separation does not blind one to other important determinants of the behaviours one is studying, something that many economists have not taken care to do.
+One can arbitrarily separate certain behaviours and declare that one will study only these behaviours, as economists have done in focusing solely on studying productive economic activities, and moreover, on only those activities that have a monetary value; but in doing so, one must be careful that this arbitrary separation does not blind one to other important determinants of the behaviours one is studying, something that many economists have not taken care to do.
 It is like declaring that one will focus solely on studying the motions of a certain part of one’s body like the hands, while completely ignoring what the rest of the body is doing, including the brain, heart, lungs, kidneys, liver, stomach, and legs.
 For obviously both the condition and motions of the hands will be influenced by these other body parts, since they form parts of one integrated whole.

 With the advent of computer models or simulations, many people, including scientific researchers, are, in some cases, naively concluding that if a computer model based on certain assumptions is able to generate outcomes that closely approximate real-world observations, then that means the model is correct.
 But we would do well to recall that the Ptolemaic model of the heavens also did a fairly good job of explaining astronomical observations, as they existed at the time, and yet most people no longer accept it as true.
 Given the observations that astronomers had then, which were recorded entirely from the perspective of the Earth and without the aid of telescopes, the Ptolemaic theory of the heavens was not obviously false, as it appears to most people today.
 Similarly, some of the computer simulation models that give fairly good real-world approximations may also be based on one or more false assumptions.